delta663/PlayerServices/README.md

 - **Whitelist System**
   - Designed for private servers only.
-  - Only players listed in `player_data.json` are allowed to connect to the server.
+  - When whitelist-only mode is enabled, only players marked as whitelisted are allowed to connect to the server.
-  - You can pre-register players using the command: `.pls whitelist <SteamID> <KnownAs>`.
+  - You can pre-register players using the command: `.pls addwhitelist <SteamID> <KnownAs>`.
-  - Blacklisted players are always blocked, even if they exist in `player_data.json`.
+  - Blacklisted players are always blocked, even if they match the whitelist requirement.

 - **Teleport Points**
   - Admins can create teleport slots.